-Santiago Canyon College has plans to update the HVAC control system in their Science Building and to recommission the building for more energy-efficient operation.
-In addition, occupancy sensors will be installed to control the speed of exhaust fans based on building usage, and to modify sequence of operations for various mechanical equipment, including air handlers, boilers, and fume hood equipment.
+Santiago Canyon College has updated the HVAC control system in their Science Building and is currently re-commissioning the building for more energy-efficient operation.
+In addition, occupancy sensors will be installed to control the speed of exhaust fans based on building usage, and to modify the sequence of operations for various mechanical equipment, including air handlers, boilers, and fume hood equipment.

-In Buildings D and C of Santiago Canyon College, the District plans to replace an inefficient chiller with a new energy-efficient unit and install new pumps equipped with Variable Frequency Drives (VFD's) which will improve efficiency and comfort.
+For Buildings D and C of Santiago Canyon College, the District plans to replace an inefficient chiller with a new energy-efficient unit and install new pumps equipped with Variable Frequency Drives (VFDs) which will improve efficiency and comfort.
 In addition, the existing split-system units and single-packaged systems will be replaced with more efficient units.
 The District also plans to install new variable hot water supply and return valve actuators to distribute reheat water more efficiently.